s3gw-tech/s3gw/docs/s3gw-with-k8s-k3s.md

 ## Installing Longhorn

-**Important:** As part of the Longhorn installation, it is required that `openiscsi` is installed *before* running the Longhorn installation script.
+**Important:** As part of the Longhorn installation, it is required that `open-iscsi` is installed *before* running the Longhorn installation script.
 Ensure this is done so before continuing.

 You can install Longhorn either via the `Rancher Apps and Marketplace`,